Roots and Radishes

 • 📖 Recipe

-Ingredients needed to roast butternut squash.
+Ingredients needed for roasted butternut squash.

 • Maple & sage - Similarly to how pumpkin and sage pair well together in this pumpkin pasta with sage, butternut squash and sage are also delicious when paired.
 Toss the squash cubes in 1-2 tablespoons pure maple syrup and sprinkle with 1-2 tablespoons finely chopped fresh sage before roasting.